 There is no curfew.
 You will have your own set of keys and the choice to come home when you wish.
 It is critical however that you are respectful of your host family, and take care not to disturb them should you come home late.

 I’m a very independent person.
 Will I be able to keep my independence?
 The homestay experience should by no means suffocate your independence.
-However, this does not exonerate you from common courtesy, such as informing your host family in advance if you are running late for dinner, etc.
+However, this does not exonerate you from common courtesy, such as informing your host family in advance if you are running late for dinner or saying hello and goodbye when entering and exiting the home.